 The easiest way to add flowers from this division to your garden is to buy a mixed bag of bulbs.

-Eden Brothers also has a pretty blend of mixed Martagons in bags of 3, 6, or 12 bulbs.
+Eden Brothers has a pretty blend of mixed Martagons in bags of three, six, or 12 bulbs.

 Division III: Candidum (Euro-Caucasian) Hybrids